wkumari/draft-wkumari-dhc-capport/README.md

    o  Whole bunch of extra text and review from Wes George on v6.

-Kumari, et al.          Expires September 5, 2015              [Page 11]

-Internet-Draft             DHCP Captive-Portal                March 2015

    From initial to -00.

    o  Nothing changed in the template!

+Kumari, et al.          Expires October 12, 2015               [Page 12]

+Internet-Draft             DHCP Captive-Portal                April 2015

 Authors' Addresses